cncf/tag-security/supply-chain-security/compromises/compromise-definitions.md

 ## Publishing Infrastructure
 Occurs when the integrity or availability of shipment, publishing, or distribution mechanisms and infrastructure are affected.
 This can result from a number of attacks that permit access to the infrastructure.
-- _Defeat_ - This kind of compromise can be deterred or defeated by implementing code-signing.
+- _Mitigation_ - This kind of compromise can be deterred or defeated by implementing code-signing.
 Code-signing requires attackers to perform multiple operations to be successful, making the level of effort higher.

 _Reference(s)_:
 - [Mitre: Supply Chain Compromise](https://attack.mitre.org/techniques/T1195/)